Dominique Bennett, Student Success Coordinator, College of Health Sciences

 Ann Colgan, Director, Interdisciplinary Studies, Associate Professor

-Beatrice Adera, Chair and Associate Professor of Special Education
+Beatrice Adera, Chair and Professor of Special Education

 Hannah Ashley, Professor and Coordinator of Youth Empowerment and Urban Studies (YES) Program

 Josh Auld, Assistant Chair and Associate Professor of Biology

 Rommel Gaudalupe, Director of Data Management and Business Intelligence

 Erran Robson, Assistant Registrar for Transfer Services

 Danielle Zimmerman, Solutions Architect

 Students who transfer often are unable to articulate all of their previously earned credits at their new institution.
 By some measures, students transferring from two-year schools to four-year schools lose 40% of their previously earned credits.
 Transfer is also an often-overlooked equity issue: students of color are often much less likely to successfully transfer credits.
 (Student Success Playbook, Rec.
 11, EAB)